darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 Resize the crop by dragging the border and corner handles.
 Move the crop rectangle by holding down the left mouse button and dragging.
 Constrain movement to the horizontal/vertical axis by holding `Ctrl`/`Shift`, respectively while dragging.
 Commit changes by either giving focus to another module or double-clicking on the image.

+---

-_Note: Some of the tools in this module (angle adjustment and perspective distortion correction) require the original image data to be interpolated.
-For best sharpness results set “lanczos3” as the pixel interpolator in [`preferences` -> `processing`](../../preferences-settings/processing.md)._
+**Note:** Some of the tools in this module (angle adjustment and perspective distortion correction) require the original image data to be interpolated.
+For best sharpness results set “lanczos3” as the pixel interpolator in [`preferences` -> `processing`](../../preferences-settings/processing.md).

+---

 # module controls